AbisheakJacob/Crew_Scheduling/README.md

 A crew pairing is a sequence of flight legs, within the same fleet, that starts and ends at the same crew base.
 ![Crew Pairing flowchart](/00_resources/images/Crew_Pairing.png)

+## Terminologies
+- Flight leg - A nonstop flight segment.
+Each flight leg is characterized by five features: the flight number, the origin airport, the destination airport, the departure time, and the arrival time.

+- Flight Duty - A sequence of consecutive air legs comprising a working day for a single crew member.
+Two consecutive duties should begin and end at the same airport.
+Legs are separated by sit time to a minimum limit of 60 minutes.

+- Pairing -  A sequence of duties for an unspecified crew member that starts and ends at a base.
+Pairings typically last 4–5 days.

 # Depth First Search
 The DFS algorithm is a recursive algorithm that uses the idea of backtracking.
 It involves exhaustive searches of all the nodes (flight legs) by going ahead, if possible, else by backtracking.